samsquire/dream-programming-language/README.md

 # my dream

 * But I want some language that helps me program and think but deliver ready-for-production quality and level solutions that are low maintenance and low cost.
 * I want linear scalability for programs.
-I want programs written in this language to be linearly scalable for programs written for the language across coroutines (for IO scalability), across threads, across machines from day 1 without additional effort.
+I want programs written in this language to be linearly scalable for programs written for the language across coroutines (for IO scalability), across threads for CPU scalability, across machines from day 1 without additional effort.
 It should parallelise trivially by default.
 * The language represents and helps you think of things from a data orientated and control flow separately, independently and together perspective.
 * I like the thoughts and idea I wrote in [ideas4, 798.
 Microbenchmark upward](https://github.com/samsquire/ideas4#798-microbenchmark-upward) where we start with something known to be performant and efficient at micro/small scenarios and add features to make it useful - while trying to maintain its performance characteristics.
 This is similar to tweaking Leetcode problems to cause them to be faster.
+We build a runtime that is known to be efficient and feed it workloads.
 * I want to write distributed systems, performant and multithreaded asynchronous backends as easily and reliably deployable as a PHP app.
 Go is probably fit for this purpose, but I want to model how I think in my language.
 * Everything is nonblocking in my dream programming language.
 Blocking is handled by the compiler and runtime.
 I have notes about a [3 tier multithreaded architecture](https://github.com/samsquire/three-tier-multithreaded-architecture) design.
 * I think the runtime should have persistable pipelines or state machines as a first class concept like Temporal.io and support extremely fast messaging between threads such as LMAX Disruptor.
 It should be easy to implement retry logic.